How Safe Is a Toddler Loft Bed?

 Guardrails

-• The guardrail on the side of the bed next to a wall or on the side opposite a ladder must run continuously from one end to the other.
+The guardrail on the side of a kids loft bed next to a wall or on the side opposite a ladder must run continuously from one end to the other.
 If the guardrail does not attach to an end of the bed, the gap between the end of the guardrail and the nearest end of the bunk bed cannot be greater than 0.22 inches.

 Read More